 Database type.
 The database name: MySql, MSSQL, PostgreSQL, or Oracle.
 Only for the Database data source type.

 Path to file.
 In this field, specify the path to the file with your data.
 You can click the folder icon to choose the needed file using Explorer.
 Only for JSON and CSV data source types.

 Connection string.
 Specify the connection string to your database here.
 Click Test to check whether the provided connection string is correct.
 Only for the Database data source type.

 Query.
 Specify an SQL query to define the subset of data that the Data Server should fetch.
 Only for the Database data source type.

 Delimiter.
 Specify the field delimiter if anything other than , separates СSV fields.
 Only for the CSV data source type.

 Decimal separator.
 It defines the specific character used to separate decimal parts of numbers.
 For example, if commas separate decimal parts of numbers (e.g., 3,14), set the decimal separator to ,.
 Only for the CSV data source type.
 Default value: ..

-Thousand separator.
+Thousands separator.
 Defines the specific character used to separate groups of digits in numbers.
-For example, if periods separate groups of digits in numbers (e.g., 1.000 for one thousand), set the thousand separator to ..
+For example, if periods separate groups of digits in numbers (e.g., 1.000 for one thousand), set the thousands separator to ..
 Only for the CSV data source type.
 Default value: ,.